alekarro/cronparser/README.md

 day of week,
 command**

-and you do not need to pass the special time strings such as "@yearly".
-The input will be on a single line.
+and you do not need to pass the special time strings such as "@yearly" or JAN, FEB or SUN or MON.

 For all questions feel free to contact me at alero@op.pl.